 Below we have some platform-specific machine recommendations for Connectors.

-t3a.micro Linux EC2 instance is a cost-effective choice and sufficient to handle bandwidth for at least a hundred remote users under typical usage patterns.
+t3a.micro Linux EC2 instance is a cost-effective choice and sufficient to handle bandwidth for hundreds of remote users under typical usage patterns.

 For Azure, we recommend using their Container Instance service, which does not require hardware selection.

-A Linux VM allocated with 1 CPU and 2GB RAM is sufficient to handle at least a hundred remote users under typical usage patterns.
+A Linux VM allocated with 1 CPU and 2GB RAM is sufficient to handle hundreds of remote users under typical usage patterns.